craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Texts/The New War in the Old City; A Minyostalman Account of the Modern Age.md

 ## Organized People
 ### They Do Not Care
 ```
+	Few organizations acting within The Old City do so with empathy.
+Most of the people here care only for themselves.
+Their money, their health, their glory.
+This place is ruled by the laws of Power.
+If you cannot defend it, it is not yours.
+Empathy is abused as a tool of Power.

+	As you are defenseless to your closest allies, they may become your strongest enemies.
 ```
 ### Gangs v.
 Groups
 ```
+	The people who act alone in this City are the first to fall.
+You need someone to watch your back here.
+Come with a Gang you trust.
+Never betray them, never scorn them, because you need them.

+	The individual coalition of your Gang is important, but having a Group to watch your back is even better.
+There are settlements in this place, where like-minded scavs gather together and form grander organizations.
+Ondo,
 ```
 ## Anomalies & Artifacts
 ### Radiation